Mark-Assessment/v-butcher-zombie-shooter-m2-2/README.md

 ## **Project Description**

-This shooting game is based on a whack-a-mole game setup and has been made to be easy to play for anyone, any age but leans more towards gamers and users with an interest with first person shooter games.
+This is a shooting game for my Milestone 2 project, it is based on a whack-a-mole game setup by a fictional games company called DeadPixels.
+This game has been made to be easy to play so the target audience is anyone, of any age, but it does lean more towards the teen age range and up.
+It would also appeal more to gamers and users with an interest with first person shooter games.
 I decided to create this kind of game as zombies are one of my interests/obsessions and I thought it would be fun to play.

 ## CONTENTS